Volunteer Handbook – Program Values and Guidelines

 Sexual Harassment of Students Prohibited

-Review Board Policy 3208 to learn how Seattle Public Schools ensures a positive and productive educational environment free from sexual harassment.
+Review Board Policy 3208 to learn how SPS ensures a positive and productive educational environment free from sexual harassment.

 What is the purpose of these rules?